Pressure and stored hot water

 In a few installations, the desired peak water demand is higher than the local water authorities can provide.
 On these occasions, cold water storage is the only option, and pumps have to be used to boost pressures and flow rates to taps.

-That said, most properties have more than adequate water supplies, and mains fed hot water system become an option.
+That said, most properties have more than adequate water supplies, and mains fed hot water system becomes an option.

 Low Cost Options